 Solving the "known vulnerability" problem involves simple due diligence.
 This due diligence will take time and can be tedious.
-And it should be undertaken using a risk-based approach, with IT departments working in coordination with other internal decision makers to help determine priorities based on your organization's "crown jewels," your constraints, and your existing controls.
-Work to understand what's possible given your organization's manpower and technical know-how.
+And it should be undertaken using a risk-based approach, with IT departments working in co-ordination with other internal decision makers to help determine priorities based on your organisation's "crown jewels," your constraints, and your existing controls.
+Work to understand what's possible given your organisation's manpower and technical know-how.
+Value your risk in a real terms to the business - in the form of customer impacts, service disruption and the loss of sensitive data.